 2018-2019 SOCCER (M) COACHES

-Greg Sutton, a former star player with the Montreal Impact, was named head coach of the Concordia Stingers men’s soccer program in May 2013.
+Sutton, a former star player with the Montreal Impact, had been head coach of the Stingers men’s soccer program since 2013 and an assistant coach since 2011.

-He has high expectations of the Concordia program and its players.
+He has high expectations of the Concordia programs and its players.

 “I like to create a culture where the soccer players feel they are not just part of a program but part of a family,” Sutton says.
 “When they graduate I want them to feel proud of the program they were a part of and what they accomplished.
 I want them to be better individuals on and off the field because being part of a university soccer program has given them important life skills.”